catamc90/symfonytest/README.md

 Access a secured route:
 ```
 $ curl -H "Authorization: Bearer [TOKEN]" http://127.0.0.1:8000/api
--> Logged in as johndoe
+-> Logged in as bill
 ```